yomboy222/spellbinder/readme.txt

 could also render bonus words as gray drawings but this seems a little extreme.

-look up promise architecture and async/await just to be aware of it.
+look up promise architecture (for images loading) and async/await just to be aware of it.

 notification sound for messages